 The way you deliver your solution also determines where you are in your market.
 Though not everyone is cut out for “high-end” delivery, we can all make an effort – regardless of the marketing strategy to ensure the experience prospects and clients get in our business are above and beyond expectations.

 How do you welcome a client into your business?

 How promptly do you respond to client emails?

-When a client finishes with you, how do you end the relationship – do just let them go or keep on building the relationship with gift vouchers, loyalty programs etc?
+When a client finishes with you, how do you end the relationship – do just let them go or keep on building a relationship with gift vouchers, loyalty programs, etc.?